 As a last piece of Berlin curiosity, it seems as though the shortlisted films are getting longer.

 Finding films – Studying the films in the Berlin Film Festival turned out to be harder than I first envisaged.
 Records are patchy, with even the official festival website including an apology over incomplete record keeping.
-I used primarily the Berlin offical website and then public sources such as IMDb and Wikipedia to fill in as many blanks as I could.
+I used primarily the Berlin official website and then public sources such as IMDb and Wikipedia to fill in as many blanks as I could.
 In the end I found 1,360 feature films which were shortlisted in the official competition between 1951 and 2015, inclusive.

 Country definitions – Tracking country of origin over time always presents the problem that countries change.
 In today’s research I counted films from both Russia and the Soviet Union as coming from “Russia”.
 Fans of world history may regard this as a rather flagrant over-simplification but without doing so it would have left both of those classifications off of the ‘top countries of origin’ chart.
 The Berlin Film Festival played an important role in celebrating the films of the Soviet Union and its satellite states at the height of the Cold War and so it seemed a shame to downplay their appearance at past Berlin festivals.
 Similarly, when looking at films from Germany, I included those from West Germany and East Germany within the classification of “Germany”.
-The festival was established in what was West Berlin so unsurprisingly most of the films from pre-unified Germany came from West Germany (106 from West Germany and and just 13 from East Germany).
+The festival was established in what was West Berlin so unsurprisingly most of the films from pre-unified Germany came from West Germany (106 from West Germany and just 13 from East Germany).
 Some films had more than one country of origin, and on average each film had 1.49 countries of origin.

 Critic and audience ratings – The Metascore analysis only covers from the 1990s as very few films before this point have been included on the Metacritic site.
 21% of films from the 1990s have Metascores, with 60% of films from the 2000s and 53% of those in the 2010s.
 For IMDb user ratings I excluded all films with under 50 votes, in order to avoid a small number of fans (or friends of the filmmakers) skewing the rating.
 95% of films had an IMDb rating, although only 75% of films had at least 50 votes.
 The vast majority of films without at least 50 votes were in the festival’s early years.
 Of the films shown at the festival since 2000, 98% of them had at least 50 votes.